Mkhitaryan to miss Southampton visit, Ospina out for three weeks

-Henrikh Mkhitaryan will miss Arsenal's Premier League game with Southampton on Sunday after picking up a knee knock against CSKA Moscow, while David Ospina faces up to three weeks out with an ankle problem.

-Arsenal cruised to a 4-1 triumph over the Russian side at Emirates Stadium on Thursday, with Aaron Ramsey and Alexandre Lacazette getting two each.
+Arsenal cruised to a 4-1 triumph over the Russian side at Emirates Stadium on Friday (AEST), with Aaron Ramsey and Alexandre Lacazette getting two each.

 "We don't know how bad it is.
 He will certainly be out for Sunday."